-Understanding and speaking overlap, but they place different demands on the brain.
+Understanding and speaking overlap, but they ask different things from your attention and memory.
 When you listen or read, the sentence is already built.
 Your job is to recognize words, use context, and follow the message.

 Recognition and recall are different

 In learning science, recognition means identifying something when it is in front of you.
 Recall means bringing it back without seeing the answer.
 Multiple-choice answers, subtitles, and familiar phrases support recognition.
-A real reply depends much more on recall.
+A real reply depends much more on recall: pulling the language out before someone shows it to you.

 Speaking uses limited working memory